Pea protein powder

 Pea protein powder: Use

 1 serving (30 g) per day.
 Mix 30 g ( 1 measuring spoon) of powder with water, juice, smoothies or milk.
-You can also pea protein powder in meals and salads.
+Pea protein powder can also be used on meals and salads.

 Not recommended for pregnant or lactating women.
 Do not exceed the recommended daily dose.